derektypist/build-a-cat-painting/README.md

 # Build A Cat Painting

-Learn Intermediate CSS by building a cat painting
+Learn Intermediate CSS by building a cat painting.
+Use of `absolute` positioning, `z-index` property and the `transform` property.

 ## Technologies